Dylan-Zheng/Rise-of-Kingdoms-Bot/README.md

 ------

-**Current Version v1.4.1.040221_beta (4/2/2021):**
+**Current Version v1.4.1.052421_beta (5/24/2021):**

 Link: https://github.com/Dylan-Zheng/Rise-of-Kingdoms-Bot/releases/tag/v1.4.1.040221_beta

-Update:

-- Add auto explore
-- Fixed building position window not able to set building position
+**Update:**

+**new feature:**

+- add base barbarians level for attack barbarians (because in kvk minimum level is not 1).
+- add auto buy items from mystery merchant with resource.
+- add hold one position in match query for attack barbarians.
+- some gui changes

+**bugs fixed:**

+- fix sometime attack barbarian, command is not going back to city.
+- fix 2capcha image to big error
+- fix some other bugs

 Note: Don't forget to move your **'save'**, **'config.json'** and **'devices_config.json'** to new version folder